 Trademark registration of logo

-If you register a logo for trademark, you are consequently protecting the shape, special orientation, style, and, in some cases, the colors in the logo.
+If you register a logo for a trademark, you are consequently protecting the shape, special orientation, style, and, in some cases, the colors in the logo.
 It’s up to you, but the company name can be a part of the logo if you choose.
-Keep in mind that registering a logo only protects you from other people who would want to use it or something similar, but will not in any way protect you from someone wanting to use your company name.
+Keep in mind that registering a logo only protects you from other people who would want to use it or something similar but will not in any way protect you from someone wanting to use your company name.
 Some people have hoped to register both their name and their logo by putting their company name in their logo.
 This does not work.
 The logo, despite whatever may go into it, is just an image.
 The image, then, is the only thing protected in registering a logo.